 Remember When Video Games Came In Big Boxes?

 I most certainly do as I'm collecting them.
-For sharing my games with other (retro) gaming heads, I decided to turn my collection of over 840 boxes* into shiny 3D
+For sharing my games with other (retro) gaming heads, I decided to turn all of the 847 boxes* filing up my NerdWall™ into shiny 3D!

 The site is a one-man show and done in my spare time.
 I do try to keep it as up-to-date as possible but sometimes, well, life happens and the time from picking up a new box until it's available in 3D with all bells and whistles does vary quite a bit.
 I'm trying to keep you all posted via the blog though.